jaredsinclair/JTSBGTask/README.md

 let success = task.startWithExpirationHandler { /* clean up */ }
 if success {
-    // Do long unning stuff, then...
+    // Do long-running stuff, then...
     task.end()
 }
 ```